learning-zone/javascript-basics/README.md

 console.log(new Intl.DateTimeFormat('en-AU').format(date)); // 07/08/2019
 ```
 #### Q. What is an Iterator?
-an iterator is an object which defines a sequence and a return value upon its termination.
-It implements the Iterator protocol with a next() method which returns an object with two properties: value (the next value in the sequence) and done (which is true if the last value in the sequence has been consumed).
+An iterator is an object which defines a sequence and a return value upon its termination.
+It implements the Iterator protocol with a `next()` method which returns an object with two properties: value (the next value in the sequence) and done (which is true if the last value in the sequence has been consumed).

-#### Q. What is an event loop?
-The Event Loop is a queue of callback functions.
-When an async function executes, the callback function is pushed into the queue.
-The JavaScript engine doesn't start processing the event loop until async function has finished executing the code.
-*Note: It allows Node.js to perform non-blocking I/O operations eventhough JavaScript is single-threaded*.

 #### Q. What is a decorator?
 A decorator is an expression that evaluates to a function and that takes the target, name, and decorator descriptor as arguments.
 Also, it optionally returns a decorator descriptor to install on the target object.
 Let's define admin decorator for user class at design time,